Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/exit/listener_compliance_minimal.md

 ## How well were you able to **decrease** your responsiveness as a listener when we asked you to?

-(This won't affect your payment, we are just just interested in how difficult the task was)
+(This won't affect your payment, we are just just interested in how difficult the task was.)

 ---